 Patriarch Joseph (Absi) was elected by the Melkite Synod of Bishops on 21 June 2017 succeeding Patriarch Gregory III who retired.
 The Melkite Church numbers approximately 1.2 million worldwide.

 His Beatitude is a member of the Missionary Society of St. Paul.
 He was ordained priest on 6 May 1973 and bishop on 22 June 2001.
-Among his ministries His Beatitude was elected by his brothers to be the Superior General of his congregation.
+Among his past ministries His Beatitude was elected by his brothers to be the Superior General of his congregation.
 As bishop he served as the Patriarchal Vicar in the Archdiocese of Damascus from 2007 to 2017.
+As the Melkite Patriarch he is in communion with Pope Francis and the Father of our Church.

 Patriarch Joseph holds American citizenship.